Indigenous resurgence: Health

 Indigenous-led health centres located within the city of Prince George, British Columbia, provide a sense of community and safety to its members.
 The focus on relationship building provides the Indigenous community the safe space to participate in activities created for their wellbeing and to access health services accommodated for their needs.

 Political

 Idle No More is a movement of resistance and resurgence begun by Indigenous Peoples belonging to the lands located in Canada.
 The movement began in 2012 to oppose Prime Minister Harper's government changes, especially to Bill C-45 which contained changes to the Indian Act and to environmental protection.
 There were several successful acts of resistance and resurgence spanning the whole country.
 The movement was largely successful due to mass communication across social media outlets.

-Social media
+Online resurgence practices

 During the COVID-19 pandemic, Indigenous people created an account on Instagram to allow the safe space for Indigenous people to share their everyday resurgence activities.
 The aim was to engage and nurture community relations in a revolutionary way through social media, and to promote wellness during the time of social distancing.
 The account is “Everyday Indigenous Resurgence."